Health care in Australia: Health insurance

 Health insurance in Australia is community rated; health funds cannot take age, gender, pre-existing conditions or other underlying risk factors into account in the calculation of premiums.

 The largest health fund with a 26.9% market share is Medibank.
 Medibank was set up to provide competition to private "for-profit" health funds.
 Although formerly government-owned, the fund operated as a government business enterprise from 2009 until it was privatised in 2014, operating as a fully commercialized business paying tax and dividends under the same regulatory regime as do all other registered private health funds.
 Medibank was privatised in 2014 and became for-profit.
-Australian health funds can be either 'for profit' including Bupa and nib; 'mutual' including Australian Unity; or 'non-profit' including GMHBA, HCF Health Insurance and CBHS Health Fund.
+Australian health funds can be either 'for profit' including Bupa and nib; 'mutual' including Australian Unity; or 'non-profit' including GMHBA, HCF Insurance and CBHS Health Fund.
 Some have membership restricted to particular groups, some focus on specific regions – like HBF Health Fund which centres on Western Australia, but the majority have open membership.
 Almost all health funds that are not-for-profit or part of a member-owned group, regional or community based (26 insurers covering a combined +5 million lives) are part the Members Health Fund Alliance Membership to most of these funds is also accessible using a comparison websites or the decision assistance sites.
 These sites operate on a commission-basis agreement with their participating health funds and allow consumers to compare policies before joining online.

 Most aspects of health insurance in Australia are regulated by the Private Health Insurance Act 2007.
 Complaints and reporting of the health industry is carried out by an independent government agency, the Private Health Insurance Ombudsman.
 The ombudsman publishes an annual report that outlines the number and nature of complaints per health fund compared to their market share.